mahendra’s egypt

 © mahendra myshkin 2024

-In March 2024, I went to the Egyptian Red Sea coast near the ancient port Al-Qoseir and I visited the ancient sites around Luxor and in Dendera in the Nile valley.
-With great fascination I explored the surprisingly well preserved ancient temples, statues, paintings, and tombs.
+In March 2024, I went to the Egyptian Red Sea coast near the ancient port Al-Quoseir and visited the ancient sites around Luxor and in Dendera in the Nile valley.
+With great fascination, I explored the surprisingly well preserved ancient temples, statues, paintings, and tombs.

-Over a period of more than 3000 years—from the time of the first pyramids to the Temple of Hathor at Denderah—the soil and the sands of Egypt bore the longest lasting culture ever, which produced an unparalleled succession of achievements in the fields of art, architecture, politics, religion and science.
+Over a period of more than 3000 years—from the time of the first pyramids to the Temple of Hathor at Dendera—the soil and the sands of Egypt bore the longest lasting culture in history, which produced an unparalleled succession of achievements in the fields of art, architecture, politics, religion and science.

 I realized that many elements of the ancient Egyptian culture had a central function in the development of the human mind.
 Many ideas, especially about gods and the afterlife which had come from animistic sources were further developed in Egypt and spread from there into Iran, Mesopotamia, Greece, the Roman empire and even to India.